akessner/naive-stream/README.md

 To run the tests run `npm run test`
 You can replace the index.ts file with any constructed pipeline of your choosing.

+For a complete understanding of how to run the code, please view the tests.
 For a cleaner look, the tests alias `Pipeline` to `P`